npfs/npfs.github.io/cca.md

 When reading out items from the list, start at an appropriate place for the Caller, e.g. Passports for overseas visitors, and stop once they have indicated they have noted items they can access/produce

+> For assessments that result in a \'no antiviral\' outcome, Agent scripting is as follows:
+>
+> *"Based on the answers provided, the Patient has **not** been recommended for an antiviral now.*
+>
+> *Not all assessments will result in the provision of an antiviral.
+In this case, the Patient should follow the clinical advice I am going to read out to you."*

+Here is an example from an assessment that reaches an end-point where an anti-viral has not been recommended.
+Depending on the assessment, other information may also appear to advise the caller.

+![][non-authorised-assessment]

 ### Searching for a Collection Point